Land of the Lost (film): Plot

 The enthusiastic founder of "quantum paleontology", Dr. Rick Marshall has a low-level job at the La Brea Tar Pits, three years after a disastrous interview with Matt Lauer on Today went viral and ruined his career.
-Doctoral candidate from Cambridge Holly Cantrell tells him that his controversial theories combining time warps and paleontology inspired her.
+Doctoral candidate from Cambridge Holly Cantrell tells him that his controversial theories, combining time warps and paleontology, inspired her.

 She shows him a fossil with an imprint of a cigarette lighter that he recognizes as his own, along with a crystal made into a necklace that gives off strong tachyon energy.
 She convinces him to finish his tachyon amplifier and go on an expedition to the Devil's Canyon Mystery Cave theme park where she found the fossil.

 As they float into the cave on a small inflatable raft with the theme park's owner Will Stanton in the role of a paddler and narrator, Marshall detects high levels of tachyons.
 Activating the tachyon amplifier creates an earth-shaking time warp the raft falls into.
 Having regained their senses in a sandy desert interspersed with items from many eras and discovered that the amplifier is nowhere to be seen, the three travellers rescue an apeman by the name of Chaka, who becomes their friend and guide.

-They spend the night in a cave where they have taken refuge from the pursuing telepathically endowed tyrannosaur they nickname "Grumpy", who develops a grudge against Marshall for being intellectually disparaged.
+They spend the night in a cave where they have taken refuge from a pursuing telepathically endowed tyrannosaur they nickname "Grumpy", who develops a grudge against Marshall for being intellectually disparaged.
 In the morning, Marshall receives a telepathic invocation for help and is being drawn to run towards ancient ruins, where they encounter reptiloids called the Sleestak before meeting Enik the Altrusian, who sent the message.
-Exiled by the Zarn, who wants to take over Earth with his Sleestak minions, Enik can prevent the invasion if Marshall gets the tachyon amplifier.
+Exiled by the Zarn, who wants to take over the Earth with his Sleestak minions, Enik can prevent the invasion if Marshall gets the tachyon amplifier.

 Led by Chaka, the group enters a rocky wasteland littered with artefacts from different epochs, encountering compsognathuses, dromaeosaurs, Grumpy, and a female allosaur nicknamed "Big Alice".
 These last two are battling it out over the remains of an ice-cream seller killed by the dromaeosaurs, until they sense Marshall and chase him.
-Marshall kills Big Alice with liquid nitrogen, finding the amplifier was eaten by the allosaur.
-But a pteranodon snatches the amplifier into its caldera incubator.
-Treading lightly on the thin volcanic-glass floor of the glowing caldera, Marshall gives himself over to the music of A Chorus Line coming from the tachyon amplifier, and dancingly meanders between the pterosaur eggs towards the device.
+Marshall kills Big Alice with liquid nitrogen, finding the amplifier was swallowed by the allosaur.
+But a pteranodon snatches the amplifier into a volcanic crater functioning as an incubator.
+Treading lightly on the thin volcanic-glass floor of the glowing crater, Marshall gives himself over to the music of A Chorus Line coming from the tachyon amplifier, and dancingly meanders between the pterosaur eggs towards the device.
 When he reaches it, the playback suddenly stops.
-The eggs begin to hatch, and they realize the music was keeping the baby pterosaurs asleep.
+The eggs begin to hatch, and they realize that the music was keeping the baby pterosaurs asleep.
 Marshall, Will and Holly belt out "I Hope I Get It", with Chaka joining in to display a great singing voice, much to everyone's surprise.